Guide · early-career

 Three common reasons you can't verify from the candidate seat:

 - Bad people skills.
 Some excellent engineers are simply not warm; their default style just lands that way.
+A recorded one-way round on HireVue or a structured technical screen on Karat can read especially cold because there's no small talk to soften it.

 Your tactics don't change across the three cases.
 The right response is the same regardless of cause.
+Scan the public interview reviews on Glassdoor for your target company before the day.
+If "the interviewer was rude/intense" is a recurring theme, you walk in expecting it instead of being thrown by it.

 Tactic 1: Stay verbal, keep narrating

 The single most common candidate mistake under hostility is going quiet.
-Silence makes the room worse — the interviewer has nothing to respond to and your evaluation drops because they can't see your thinking.
+Silence makes the room worse: the interviewer has nothing to respond to and your evaluation drops because they can't see your thinking.

 Keep talking.
 Narrate out loud:

-Okay, I'm going to re-read the problem to make sure I have it right... so the input is X and the constraint is Y. Let me think about edge cases first — what if the array is empty?
+Okay, I'm going to re-read the problem to make sure I have it right... so the input is X and the constraint is Y. Let me think about edge cases first.
+What if the array is empty?
 Got it.
 So my first approach is...

 This signals composure, keeps your own brain organized, and gives the interviewer something to react to.
 Per The Pragmatic Engineer's writing on senior interview signals, "communicates clearly under uncertainty" is one of the most consistently-rated positive signals across interview rubrics.
+If narrating while you code doesn't come naturally yet, our guide on how to think aloud during a coding interview drills the exact habit, and it's the single skill that keeps you afloat when a hostile interviewer is trying to knock you off it.

 Tactic 2: Treat pushback as data, not attack

-When an interviewer says "that's wrong" — even sharp-toned — treat it as technical feedback, not personal hostility.
+When an interviewer says "that's wrong," even sharp-toned, treat it as technical feedback, not personal hostility.
 Two phrases that land:

-"Could you say more about what's not working — is it the time complexity, or am I missing an edge case?"
+"Could you say more about what's not working?
+Is it the time complexity, or am I missing an edge case?"

 "I think I see what you're pushing on.
-Let me revise — instead of [X], what if I [Y]?"
+Let me revise: instead of [X], what if I [Y]?"

 These reframe the interaction from "interviewer attacking, candidate defending" to "interviewer reviewing, candidate iterating."
-The shift changes what the interviewer writes in their post-loop notes — from "candidate got defensive" to "candidate took feedback well."
+The shift changes what the interviewer writes in their post-loop notes, from "candidate got defensive" to "candidate took feedback well."

 Tactic 3: Don't match their energy